ericsnowcurrently/presentations/pycon2019/to-gil-or-not-to-gil.rst

 ======== ====================
  minute   topic
 ======== ====================
-  1       what is the GIL?
+  1       intro
-  2+      what is the GIL?
+  2+      what is the GIL? (context)
-  3+      what is the GIL?
+  3+      what is the GIL? (context)
-  4+      what is the GIL?
+  4+      what is the GIL? (context)
-  5       costs of the GIL
+  5+      what is the GIL? (context)
-  6       benefits of the GIL
+  6+      what is the GIL?
-  7       who does it really affect?
+  7+      what is the GIL?
-  8       so why does the GIL get such a bad wrap?
+  8       costs & benefits
-  9       working around the GIL: (C) extension modules 0       working around the GIL: async
+  9       impact and perception
- 10       past attempts to remove
+ 10       working around the GIL
- 11+      past attempts to remove
+ 11+      working around the GIL
- 12       new C-API
+ 12       past attempts to remove
- 13+      new C-API
+ 13       other Python implementations
- 14+      new C-API
+ 14       new C-API
  15+      new C-API
  16+      new C-API
  17+      new C-API
- 18       subinterpreters
+ 18+      new C-API
- 19+      subinterpreters
+ 19+      new C-API
- 20+      subinterpreters
+ 20       subinterpreters
  21+      subinterpreters
  22+      subinterpreters
  23+      subinterpreters